BjoernBoss/arger/README.md

 *	no values are povided and to fill up remaining values, if less were provided and must meet requirement
 *	counts for optionals/must be applied to all upcoming positionals for the requirement count */ arger::Default(arger::Value defValue);

+/* set the visibility of options/groups and their children in the help menu (does not affect parsing) */ arger::Hidden(bool hidden);
 ```

 ## Common Command Line Mode